The Extra Programming LanguageTL;DR

 Algebraic data types of course

 In particular: Sum Types.
-Shoutout to Justin Pombrio – but please get out of my head and stealing my rants.
+Shoutout to Justin Pombrio – but please get out of my head and stealing my rants for a great writeup on Sum and Product types.

 Product Types in Extra are the good ol’ Object